ioccc-src/winner/2020/ferguson1/README.md

 * **`SIZE`**
 	        initial size of the Snake.
-Note that it grows by one per move so at the default 5 it will not initially be 5 characters long! < 0 is an immediate win.
+Note that it grows by one per move so at the default 5 it will not initially be 5 characters long! < 0 is likely an immediate win.

 * **`MAXSIZE`**
 	        the maximum size the Snake can become before the game is